-At the end of fiscal year 2014, the Village had a combined total of capital assets (net of accumulated depreciation) of \$5,007,248 comprised of land, buildings, improvements other than buildings, vehicles and equipment.
-This amount represents a net increase (including additions and deletions) of \$137,879 over FY 2013.
-The majority of the increase was due to the remodeling of the police and building departments' facilities.
+At the end of fiscal year 2015, the Village had a combined total of capital assets (net of accumulated depreciation) of \$4,937,727 comprised of land, buildings, improvements other than buildings, vehicles and equipment.
+This amount represents a net decrease (including additions and deletions) of \$69,521 over FY 2014.

-Capital Assets at Year-End Net of Depreciation April 30, 2014 and 2013
+Capital Assets at Year-End Net of Depreciation April 30, 2015 and 2014